 “The Army humvees then drove off, which is their TTP (tactics, techniques and procedures), while the ANA dismounted from their trucks and hugged a berm to the right of us.
 The ANA vehicles are unarmored; you can’t fight from them.
-Lieutenant Colonel Edawards jumped out and wnet forward to work with the ANA.
+Lieutenant Colonel Edwards jumped out and went forward to work with the ANA.
 I’m still up in the turret, putting out rounds.
 There’s machine-gun fire coming in on us, but it’s not heavy.
 But suddenly it increased, and I got hit in the left arm.”

 And here is where we enter into the fog of war.
 The fire increased on the Marines and their ANA unit because the Army had left the kill zone.
-That is what they had been trained to do and even when mounted in armored vehicles it is a sound tactical move.
+That is what they are trained to do and it’s a sound tactical move.
 All armored vehicles are vulnerable to fire plunging down onto the top of them; sticking around in a kill zone can be risky.
 The Army unit leading the convoy were not responsible for the ANA vehicles; their job was to move supplies through an area where contact with the enemy was a frequent occurrence.
 They reacted the way they always react and clearly would not have kept going with their mission if they had known what was unfolding behind them.
 LtCol Edwards reacted the way he had been trained to do too.
 He went forward into the fire to lead the troops he had been sent to mentor because that is what infantry leaders do.
 With the fire now concentrated on him and his crew he did not make it far and went down when he was hit in the head.
 Ty was out of the fight, exposed in the open and helpless as a baby; he would not wake up until weeks later.
 There is no fault to be assessed, no blame to be apportioned there is just the fog of war which will never be lifted from the face of battle no matter how much technology we field.

-His interpreter, who will soon be immigrating to the United States, was the first to reach him and apparently shielded Ty as Lt McQuiston rallied the ANA to put out suppressive fire and the senior corpsman was able to work his way to him.
-The Army QRF from Bostick came in behind a curtain of heavy weapons fire to grabbed the wounded and they rapidly got Ty into the medical evacuation system.
+His interpreter, who will soon be immigrating to the United States, was the first to reach him and apparently shielded Ty as Lt McQuiston rallied the ANA to put out suppressive fire so the senior corpsman could work his way to him.
+The Army QRF (Quick Reaction Force) from Bostick arrived behind a curtain of heavy weapons fire to grabbed the wounded and they rapidly got Ty into the medical evacuation system.
 Lots of heroic men and women did heroic things to keep Ty alive and allow him a chance to recover.
-But these kind of heroics happen here everyday.
-Quick Reaction Forces (QRF’s) thunder off the FOB’s into harms way all the time and they are manned by men (and for the NATO forces) women from a number of countries who all demonstrate fortitude and bravery.
-It comes with the job and is, in some respects, easy to do when part of a tight infantry unit.
+Everyday Quick Reaction Forces (QRF’s) thunder off the FOB’s into harms way all demonstrating the fortitude and bravery that should make us all proud.
+It comes with the job and is, in some respects, easy to do when you are part of a tight infantry unit.

-Those of us who know Ty and understand his background expect him to run out into the fire to rally men under his charge (regardless of their nationality).
+Those of us who know Ty and understand his background expected him to run into the fire to rally men under his charge (regardless of their nationality).
 That is not terribly impressive to us.
 What is impressive is to see him now.
 Ty got hit, he lost the use of the right side his body, his speech is impaired but his mind is sharp and the left side of his body gets stronger as week in and week out he exceeds the goals established by his physical therapist.
 He will walk again, of that I’m certain but it is going to take years of blood sweat and tears to get there.
 Ty is on a mission.
 He has children to raise and a wife to emotionally support so he has to demonstrate by personal example, every day, how a good man overcomes hardship, how a winner never quits, and why it is important to live like a Marine regardless of severe physical limitations imposed in the prime of life.

 I was trading emails with an old friend who had been the battalion surgeon for 1st Battalion 8th Marines back in the early 90’s when I was the operations officer.
 My buddy Barney is a big lib which was great because we were a hard deploying unit and there is nothing better than having a smart guy like Barney around who would argue with me for hours about politics and modern culture.
 He was a great advocate for his side despite being wrong 100% of the time in my humble estimation.
 Even better (and what can be better than having your own lib to argue with) he could suck up bad weather and long hikes while maintaining a sense of humor which made him an especially valuable medical officer.
 When our conversation turned to friends in harms way I told him about Ty and also that my Dad visits Ty every week when he goes in for physical therapy.
 Barney wrote back the following: